Facebook woos Madison Ave in pre-IPO mobile push

 Mobile ads will only appear in newsfeeds.
 If Facebook strictly limits the number of ads reaching this important area of the social network, its mobile push may be less forceful than what advertisers and investors would like.

-Facebook is vying with Google Inc, Yahoo Inc and other online publishers for a slice of the estimated $76 billion companies spend on U.S. television and magazine ads each year, according to research firm eMarketer.
+Facebook is vying with Google Inc (GOOG.O), Yahoo Inc (YHOO.O) and other online publishers for a slice of the estimated $76 billion companies spend on U.S. television and magazine ads each year, according to research firm eMarketer.

 The social network - which relied on advertising for 85 percent of its $3.7 billion in 2011 revenue - is ramping up efforts to attract large companies and advertisers ahead of its initial public offering.